cobudget/cobudget/README.md

 A user can set a custom domain - it would always use `https` - make sure you set it like so under the `orgazniation` - add a `customDomain` field set to the custom domain.
 For example - `customdomain.com` OR `anothercustomdomain.com:3000` all lowercase

 ### Organizations
-You can view local oragnizations by visiting `http://dev-org.localhost:3000/root-admin/organizations`
+You can view local oragnizations by visiting `http://dev-org.localhost:3000/organizations` Make sure you have the `isRootAdmin` set to your user

+### Setting up your own deploy
+#### Cloudinary
+If you set up your own deploy - make sure you create a cloudinary account also - make sure you create 2 presets named - "dreams" and "organization_logos"
 ## License

 Released under the AGPLv3+ which is included in the file [LICENSE](LICENSE) in the git repository